Cryptocurrency Audit Help

 The IRS has crypto records from US exchanges

-If the IRS has your records from an exchange and you haven’t reported any crypto on your tax returns—or if what you reported doesn’t match the IRS’s records—this could trigger a cryptocurrency audit or worse.
+If the IRS has your records from an exchange and you haven’t reported crypto on your tax returns—or if what you reported doesn’t match the IRS’s records—this could trigger a cryptocurrency audit or worse.

-How far back will my audit go?
+How far back will my cryptocurrency audit go?

 A standard audit covers your last 3 years of tax returns.
 However, during the audit process, if the IRS finds reason to believe you’ve underreported by at least 25%, they can go back 6 years.